-In the past few years, much research on watermarking has been focused on improving robustness to attacks.
-The starting point of the present study was an R & D non optimised algorithm for still images but offering a good trade-off in terms of capacity, visibility and robustness, and working in a full blind manner.
-We focused on adapting it to video and on optimising it to the world of embedded terminals such as digital still cameras, digital television, wireless terminals, where the computing power and storage resources of a Pentium are not available.
-This work is the result of a close collaboration between the Eurecom research institute and STMicroelectronics.
+In the past few years, much research on watermarking has focused on improving robustness to attacks on still pictures.
+The starting point of the present study was an R & D algorithm for still images, which, though not optimized, offered a good trade-off in terms of capacity, visibility and robustness, and working in a full blind manner.
+We focused on adapting it to video and on optimising it for the world of embedded terminals such as digital still cameras, digital television, wireless terminals, where the computing power and storage resources of a PC are not available.

+This work is the result of a close collaboration between the Eurecom research institute and STMicroelectronics

-1. INTRODUCTION
+I. INTRODUCTION

-The ease of modifying and perfectly copying digital data such as audio, video, photos, and the advent of high speed internet access and peer to peer networking are making increasingly difficult the challenge of protecting copyrights and guarantying integrity of digitised multimedia content.
+The ease of modifying and perfectly copying digital data such as audio, video, photos, and the advent of high speed internet access and peer to peer networking are making the challenge of protecting copyrights and guarantying integrity of digitized multimedia content increasingly difficult.

-Watermarking is viewed by many as the last barrier when encryption is broken or not feasible, or after the document is decrypted for consuming.
-Watermarking can be used in several ways: to prevent a compliant device from playing or copying illegally, to trace illegal copies to the indelicate person who posted them on the net, to display graphically the part of a photograph which was electronically modified, to carry invisible information such as place or date of purchase, document identifier, number of authorized viewings or copies, etc. [1]

-In the last few years, research has been focused on creating watermarks resistant to various types of attacks ([2] gives a good overview), but with little emphasis on the platform running the watermark algorithm.
-The processor usually assumed is a powerful Pentium PC, or Unix workstation.
+Watermarking is viewed by many as the last barrier when encryption is broken or not feasible, or after the document is decrypted for consuming: it is the only known method for protecting clear multimedia content.
+Watermarking can be used in several ways: to prevent a compliant device from playing or copying illegally, to trace illegal copies to the person who posted them on the net, to display graphically the part of a photograph which was electronically modified, to carry invisible information such as place or date of purchase, document identifier, number of authorized viewings or copies, etc. [1] In the last few years, research has mainly focused on creating still picture watermarks resistant to various types of attacks ([2] gives a good overview), but with little emphasis on the platform running the watermark algorithm.
+The processor usually assumed is a powerful PentiumTM PC, or Unix workstation.

-We think that many consumer equipments will need in the near future to run watermarking algorithms: some MP3 music players already do, DVD players and recorders will probably be next [7].
+We think that many consumer equipments will need to run watermarking algorithms in the near future: some MP3 music players already do, DVD players and recorders will probably be next [7].
 Digital TVs, digital still cameras, set top boxes, wireless appliances, in fact any device capable of displaying or capturing multimedia content may follow.

-Efficient watermarking solutions being generally computationally intensive, it is not enough for a watermark to exhibit good robustness and visibility performance.
-It needs to be compatible with the host application platform, usually a 16 or 32-bit microprocessor, DSP or system-on-chip (SoC), equipped with only some hundreds of kilobytes of memory.
+Because efficient watermarking solutions are generally computationally intensive, it is not enough for a watermark to exhibit good robustness and visibility performance.
+It needs to be compatible with the host application platform, usually a 16 or 32-bit microprocessor, DSP or system-onchip (SoC), equipped with only some hundreds of kilobytes of memory.

-We first give a short overview of our still picture watermark algorithm that is able to defeats many (non destructive) attacks including random geometric distortions (e.g. Stirmark 3) [3].
-The initial development was done on workstation, without any platform constraint.
+We first give a short overview of our still picture watermark algorithm which was one of the first ever able to defeat many (non destructive1) attacks including random geometric distortions (e.g. Stirmark 3) [3].
+The initial development was done on a workstation, without any platform constraint.

-We then describe how we have adapted it to a 32 bit DSP embedded processor, and to a 32 bits VLIW multi-issue processor core, both processors suitable for wireless, embedded applications.
+We then describe how we have adapted it to a 32bit DSP embedded processor, and to a 32-bit VLIW multi-issue processor core, both processors suitable to wireless, embedded applications.
 The adaptation was made at algorithmic level, at C code level, and finally adaptations were made for the specific targets.
 Results are shown in the form of execution times versus platform capabilities.

-A third paragraph describes the extension of our watermark to digital video, its performances, and the hardware accelerator needed to satisfy real time video constraints.
-The accelerator could be attached to the main processor, in an hypothetical System-on-Chip MPEG encoder-decoder with watermark embedder and extractor.

-Finally, we will conclude with future perspectives.
+A third paragraph describes the extension of our watermark to digital video.
+We tested different embedding strategies to reach the best trade-off visibility/robustness, in collaboration with AST Agrate Lab.

+Then we describe the hardware accelerator needed to satisfy real time video constraints.
+The accelerator could be attached to the main processor, in an hypothetical System-on-Chip MPEG codec with watermark embedder and extractor.
+Finally, we conclude with future perspectives.

-2. THE ALGORITHM
+2. EURECOM'S STILL PICTURE ALGORITHM